coverclock/com-diag-hazer/README.md

 * station - runs a UBX-ZED-F9P with no additional configuration.
 * survey - configures and runs a UBX-ZED-F9P as a base in survey mode.
 * ubxval - converts a number into a UBX-usable form.

+## Safe Position Augmentation for Real-Time Navigation (Nicker)

+* spartan - configures and runs the UBX-ZED-F9P plus UBX-NEO-D9S in SPARTN mode.

 ## OpenStreetMap Moving Map (Tesoro)